 The New Treatment Model for Addiction

 Rather than viewing addiction treatment as either holistic or traditional, the latest treatment model is a blend of both.
-When used together, holistic therapies not only compliment the traditional therapies but they can actually augment the clinical value of psychotherapy.
+When used together, holistic therapies not only complement traditional therapies but can actually augment the clinical value of psychotherapy.
 Some holistic rehabs eschew medications entirely, opting for 100% natural treatment methods, even in detox.
-In most cases, however, holistic treatments are used in partnership with medication, psychotherapy, and 12-step or non 12-step recovery programming.
+In most cases, however, holistic treatments are used in partnership with medication, psychotherapy, and 12-step or non-12-step recovery programming.

 Types of Holistic Treatments in Women’s Inpatient Rehab

 Some of the more popular holistic and experiential activities offered to women in rehab include:

 - The use of yoga as an adjunct therapy in rehab is based on its ability to increase physical strength, and flexibility, reduce stress, promote relaxation, and improve sleep quality.